WHY A VASANTI HEALTH COPPER VESSEL?

-In Ayurveda, drinking water that has been cleansed and ionized in a copper vessel is a common practice.
-In India, this transformed, therapeutic water from a copper cup is called Tamra jal.
-Copperized water is a natural antioxidant that helps balance the three doshas of our body (kapha, vata and pitta).
-The trace amount of copper in a Tamra jal is safe and healthful, even when added to other normal dietary sources of copper.
+Consuming water that has been cleansed and ionized in a copper vessel, upon rising, is a traditional Ayurvedic health practice.
+Referred to as Tamra jal in India, this revitalized water from a copper vessel serves as a natural antioxidant, contributing to the equilibrium of the body's three doshas—kapha, vata, and pitta.
+The minimal copper content in Tamra jal remains safe and beneficial, even when supplemented with other standard dietary sources of copper.

-Each cup is skillfully designed by artisans in India making them healthful and decorative.
+Each vessel is skillfully designed by artisans in India making them healthful and decorative.

 Please consult your health care provider before beginning any new health or wellness routines.

-One such way is to drink water stored in a copper vessel.
-For centuries, yogis have been drinking Tamra jal as part of their daily yoga and meditation practice.
-Tamra jal is known for its multiple health benefits such as: reducing inflammation, improving digestion and boosting immunity.
-Furthermore, according to Ayurveda it is believed that Tamra jal helps balance the doshas (mind-body constitution).
-Many yogis still carry around pots called “kamandalam” which positively charge water enhancing their absorption by the cells.
+One effective method is consuming water stored in a copper vessel.
+For centuries, yogis incorporated Tamra jal into their daily yoga and meditation practice.
+Recognized for its health benefits, Tamra jal aids in reducing inflammation, improving digestion, and enhancing immunity.
+According to Ayurveda, it contributes to dosha balance (mind-body constitution).
+Some yogis still carry "kamandalam" pots, positively charging water to improve cell absorption.

 Disease-causing bacteria cannot survive for more than a few hours on copper surfaces (Center of Applied Microbiology and Research, UK)